EMC China Lab

 Similarities and Differences Between ISO 10993-1 and the FDA’s New Biocompatibility Evaluation Guidelines

 The FDA’s revised biocompatibility evaluation guidelines largely adopt the principles of ISO 10993-1, following a risk management process for biological evaluations.
-However, the FDA made several adjustments and did not fully adopt the ISO 10993-1:2018 standard, particularly in terms of the necessity of evaluating the physical and chemical properties of medical devices, biocompatibility indicators, and key points for biocompatibility testing.
+However, the FDA made several adjustments and did not fULly adopt the ISO 10993-1:2018 standard, particularly in terms of the necessity of evaluating the physical and cheMICal properties of medical devices, biocompatibility indicators, and key points for biocompatibility testing.
 This article focuses on analyzing the FDA’s approach and considerations regarding biocompatibility evaluation for medical devices within a risk management framework.

 Risk Management-Based Biocompatibility Evaluation